ALERT – Protect Hawaii Communities From Illegal Short-Term Rentals

 Our community can defeat the Airbnb special interest and protect our neighborhoods—but we must act now.

-If you want to stop the rise of illegal short-term vacation rentals on Hawaii, it’s time to act now.
+If you want keep Hawaii housing for residents and stop the rise of illegal short-term vacation rentals in Hawaii, it’s time to act now.
 We can’t allow companies like Airbnb to profit from illegal activity that hurts our neighborhoods and takes away much needed rental housing for Hawaii residents.
-Tell our state legislators, do not vote for an Airbnb tax bill unless there are guarantees that prohibit illegal short-term vacation rental listings from being listed on sites like Airbnb.
+Tell our state legislators, schedule a hearing of HB2605(HD2)(SD2) in conference committee and take action to ensure Airbnb and its hosts complies with our land-use laws.
+The future of neighborhoods and future rental opportunities for Hawaii residents are at stake.

 How can you help?